ibaiba2112/ibaiba2112/README.md

 - 👋 Hi, I’m @ibaiba2112
-- 👀 I’m interested in Music, History, Politics and Coding of course
-- 🌱 I’m currently learning React
 - 📫 How to reach me -> ibaiba2112@gmail.com
-- ⚡ Fun fact: I am left handed but play drums right handed lol
+- ⚡ Fun fact: Bananas are berries 💀💀💀

 <!---
 ibaiba2112/ibaiba2112 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.